sagibarshai/Auth-System/README.md

 Database Integration:

 - Users are stored and updated in a PostgreSQL database.
-The user data (including email, hashed password, and verification status) is saved during signup.
+The user data (including email, hashed password) is saved during signup.

-- User updates (e.g., update date of last login or verifying the email) are reflected in the database.
+- User updates (e.g., update date of last login) are reflected in the database.

-- Login, the system checks the credentials against the database, and the email is verify flag.-
+- Login, the system checks the credentials against the database.

 ---